 At The University of Findlay, you can earn a master’s degree in this rapidly growing field in just two years.
 Our program can be completed online and applicants are not required to take the graduate record exam (GRE).

-The program is conducted through a combination of live, online classes and course assignments that can be completed at the student's convenience.
-In addition, all students are required to attend an eight-hour, in-person class session at the end of each semester.
+The program is conducted through a combination of online classes and course assignments that can be completed at the student's convenience.
+Beginning in Fall, 2014, students will no longer be required to attend an eight-hour, in-person class session at the end of each semester.

 What can you do with a master’s degree in health informatics?